-Earlier this year, Rob Piccolotti died from cancer.
+Earlier this year, Rob Piccolotti died from complications following surgery.

 “I made a point to the players before the game that this is a home game and those two people were always here.
 I told them, let’s play the game for them,” added Piccolotti, who is joined on the Terra Nova coaching staff by his older brother, Tom Piccolotti.
 “I went to high school with Dave.
 He was a great guy with a great personality.
 Dave was a couple of years ahead of me at Oceana.
 He died at a young age.
 It’s very sad.”